Nolski/repo-scaffolder/README.md

 ## Contributing

-Thank you for considering contributing to an Open Source project of the US Government!
+Thank you for considering contributing to an Open Source project of the UNDP!
 For more information about our contribution guidelines, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Community